 I was 21 when he died, a senior in college, still deciding what I wanted to do with my life.
 The static of possibilities quieted after that morning in the hospital.
 There were no more questions after that.
 There was simply a need to write.

 The stories I tell dive below the surface.
 They are about regular people confronted by extraordinary events that anyone can and will probably be faced with at some point in her or his life; primal stories about love, fear, sexuality, death, told honestly without embellishment.
 I believe that watching theater and film shouldn’t be a passive act, but rather one that summons us to inhabit another person’s life so that we might consider our own lives through the eyes of others.
 It’s through this process of active storytelling that I hope to encourage honest and emotional dialogue that fosters compassion, self-reflection, personal healing, and connection.

-I'm currently in post-production for a feature I directed, co-produced and co-wrote called “Life After You,” staring Gary Perez (“Homeland,” “The Sopranos”), Florencia Lozano ("Narcos," “One Life To Live”), and Kathryn Erbe ("Law & Order: Criminal Intent," "Stir of Echoes").
-The story is centered around a suburban family's struggle with the death of their 19 year-old son following an overdose of heroin that was laced with fentanyl.
+My independent film production company, Cardinal Flix (CardinalFlix.com), recently locked a feature I directed, produced, and co-wrote called “Life After You,” starring Gary Perez (“Homeland,” “The Sopranos”), Florencia Lozano ("Narcos," “One Life To Live”), and Kathryn Erbe ("Law & Order: Criminal Intent," "Stir of Echoes").
+The story is centered around a suburban family's struggle with the death of their 19-year-old son following an overdose of heroin that was laced with fentanyl.
 We are currently entering into the festival circuit.